 Eve Ensler’s journey to recovery from an unconscionable abuse

-The statistics surrounding sexual violence in America are gut-wrenching.
+The statistics surrounding sexual violence in the U.S. are astounding.

-According to the latest figures from the Centers for Disease Control, over 43 percent of women (over 52 million people) have experienced some form of sexual violence in their lifetime.
+According to the latest figures from the Centers for Disease Control, more than 43 percent of women (over 52 million people) have experienced some form of sexual violence in their lifetime.
 The figure for men is nearly 25 percent.

 Her latest work, “The Apology,” explores how and why such a thing could have happened.
 Ultimately, her deep search for answers led her to channel the apology she never received from this man.
 The force of what she uncovered was life changing.